Anonymous82338590/AdaptiveDynamicArray/README.md

 ### Requirements
 - g++
-- MySQL Connector/C++ is needed for framework validation.
-Installation guide can be found [here](https://dev.mysql.com/doc/connector-cpp/8.0/en/connector-cpp-downloading.html).
+- MySQL database, python and MySQL Connector/C++ are needed for framework validation.
+Installation guide of MySQL Connector/C++ can be found [here](https://dev.mysql.com/doc/connector-cpp/8.0/en/connector-cpp-downloading.html).

 ### How to build
 Every single program is put into a separate folder with a Makefile and run.sh.